ai-guided-reflection-lab/clt-idea-lab/README.md

 ---

-## How to edit — no coding experience needed
+## How to edit

-You only need a text editor (even Notepad or TextEdit works, but a free editor like VS Code is nicer).
+You only need a text editor.
 Each page is one file.
 Find the text you want to change, type over it, and save.
 To see your change, open the file in a browser.
 Below are the most common edits, with copy-and-paste examples.

 ### Change wording on a page
 Open the page (for example `index.html`), find the sentence, and edit the words between the `>` and `<`.
 For example, to change the homepage headline, find: